 Change Of Clothes

 An extra set of clothes will make the car ride home much more comfortable, especially if you have any extra stops to make before heading home.

 Small First Aid Kit

-As always I hope you found this helpful and you enjoy the summer!
+As always I hope you found this helpful and that you enjoy the summer!
 Are there any beach day essentials that I left off the list?
 Let me know in the comments below!